Steven-Douglass/batch-demo/README.md

 docker-compose up
 ```

-After the containers start open your browser on http://localhost:4200/ to access the application.
+After the containers start navigate your browser to http://localhost:4200/ to access the application.

+# Project Details

 ## Spring Boot Backend Info
 Contents exist within the batch-demo-be folder